 Almost two out of three Australian adults are overweight or obese.

-Being overweight, especially around your waistline, increases your risk of developing type 2 diabetes, heart disease and some cancers.
-If you already have diabetes, managing your weight is important in helping you to avoid complications.
+Being overweight, especially around your waistline, increases your risk of developing type 2 diabetes, heart disease, and some cancers.

 How do I know if I am a healthy weight?